 I lower my head and breathe deeply as I try not to embarrass Dad or myself.
 When I look up, Atkins' nervous glance darts between Dad and me, but Dad’s attention is firmly on me.
 He smiles, his message clear.
 The weight I felt pressing down on me is lifted.
 I’m his son, he's saying.
 Adam Winston may have donated his sperm, but he, Callum Thorne, is my dad.

 “He has a son and two daughters.
 Their names are….”
 Atkins speaks, but I cut him off.

 “I didn’t ask for their names, I asked if he had other children, and you’ve told me.”

-“Your father, Adam Winston, has left you thirty million dollars.”
+He clears his throat.
+“Of course, I’ll just get onto the legalities," he says with a forced smile.
+"Your father, Adam Winston, has left you thirty million dollars.”